Floor Screeding Cost

 The floor screed cost isn't all you'll need to worry about when considering the cost of home renovations.

 Laying a screed comes before installing floors or carpets, so you'll need to add on your chosen flooring costs on top, too.
-Let's look at the three most common options:
+And, the room will need to be made ready before screeding begins.

 Wood Flooring Cost